-Sarah Jo DeLeon’s Family Speaks to Dateline After Arrest of ‘Romantic Rival’ in 1989 Cold Case Killing
+Sarah Jo DeLeon's Family Speaks to Dateline After Arrest of 'Romantic Rival' in 1989 Cold Case Killing

 Since the investigation is still ongoing, Nicholson said he could not discuss specifics, such as evidence or what lead them to arrest Heckert, a businesswoman.

 Heckert has pleaded not guilty.
-On Tuesday, her bond was reduced from $1 million to $500,000, according to a report in the Kansas City Star.
+In January, her bond was reduced from $1 million to $500,000, according to a report in the Kansas City Star.
 If she posts bond, the judge ordered her to be placed on house arrest and she must hand over her passport.

 A preliminary hearing is scheduled for April 7.
 It was not immediately clear if Heckert has retained an attorney.